ZenGirl/JFormalize/README.md

 # JFormalize

+## Back story

+This gem was created based on several in-application gems created over the years.

+The requirement to have a simple parser, validator, defaulter and formalizer for incoming JSON has recurred repeatedly for me over the years.
+This gem is simply a wrap up of those requirements.

+## Details

 Loads, parses and validates JSON input into formalized ruby objects according to a schema.

 According to the dictionary, to formalize is to: